jan-pfr/sem-group8/use-cases/Use-Case-4.md

 ### Preconditions

-We know the population of the world.
-We know the population of cities.
-Database contains current population data.
+Database contains current population data of capital cities in the world.

 ### Success End Condition

-A report is available to provide.
+A report for population in cities and not living in cities has been created.

 ### Failed End Condition